- The snippets are under the CC-BY-SA license.

 49 |

-Build list chunks consisting in substrings of input string s, separated by one or more space characters.
+Build list chunks consisting in substrings of the string s, separated by one or more space characters.

 |